Table of Contents

 Amish bakers continue to bake pretzels and sell them at Miller’s Twist in Center City’s Reading Terminal Market.
 You can start your market lunch with a hot Miller’s pretzel and end it with a chocolate-covered pretzel at Mueller Chocolate Company.
 What you eat in between is up to you.

 For a real taste of Philly, don’t miss eating a hot soft Philly pretzel at one of many Philly Pretzel Factory locations in town.
 Squeeze a good amount of classic yellow or spicy brown mustard over your soft pretzel for an authentic experience.
 You may be tempted to add a side of gooey cheese dip as well.

 Donut devotees craving donuts will find plenty of fried dough to eat in Philadelphia.
 Options range from down-and-dirty Mexican churros on 9th Street to upscale Lebanese beauties at Suraya (see above).
 As for Vegans, they can chow down on dairy-free varieties at Dottie’s Donuts in West Philly.

 We always head to Federal Donuts to fulfill our donut needs in Philadelphia.
 Now with several locations, ‘FedNuts’ freshly bakes cinnamon donuts throughout the day and prepares colorful ‘fancy’ donuts each morning.
 We typically order a finger-licking-good crispy chicken sandwich to go with our donuts.

-Insider Tip: Be sure to include Reading Terminal’s Beiler’s Doughnuts in your Philly donut tour.
+We also stop by Reading Terminal’s Beiler’s Doughnuts in your when we’re in the neighborhood.
 Based in Lancaster, the Amish baker sells a dizzying array of donuts including our personal favorite – Caramel Apple.